fbpx

 Reason #1: It’s very easy for oats to become contaminated with wheat, rye or barley during growing, harvesting and processing.

 Tiny amounts of gluten-containing grains hidden among packaged oats can cause big reactions in coeliacs, and possibly in those with non-coeliac gluten sensitivity, too.
-Some oat manufacturers carefully protect against this cross-contamination and market their oats as ‘wheat-free’ (it’s illegal to label oats as ‘gluten-free’ in New Zealand and Australia*), but not all take the same precautions.
+Some oat manufacturers carefully protect against this cross-contamination and market their oats as ‘wheat-free’ (it’s illegal to label oats as ‘gluten-free’ in New Zealand and Australia1), but not all take the same precautions.

 This means some cultivars (varieties) of oats may cause fewer reactions than others, or even no reaction at all.
 But don’t get too excited just yet – more research is needed before this could be translated into a product on our shelves.